danielsoftdeveloper/DIO/dino-game/README.md

-# Desenvolvimento do desafio Dino Game.
+# Desenvolvimento do desafio Dino Game.👨‍💻️🎮️🚀️

-## Utilizando Html, Javascript e CSS.
+## Utilizando Html, Javascript e CSS. 🖼️📜️🧥️
+- Faça o dinosauro pular seu inimigos, utilizando a tecla do espaço do PC. 👨‍💻️⌨️